Custom plugins

 Importing plugins

-An admin user can see a list of your plugins under the Manage section of the Budibase Portal.
+An admin user can see a list of your plugins under the Plugins section of the Budibase Portal.
+To get started using custom plugins, click "Add Plugin".
+Alternatively you can check our curated list of Budibase plugins, including data sources and components, contributed by the community.

 You can import a plugin by pressing the Add plugin button.
 This will display a dialog box from which you choose a Source.